waynegoudie/docs/docs/docker-apps.md

 3. ```${MEDIADIR}/Recorded_TV``` – Path to the location you want your TV recodings to reside. ```${MEDIADIR}``` is filled automatically from the [environment file](https://docs.thelegendshub.com/#/Installing-Docker?id=setup-environmental-variables-for-docker) we created previously.

 Save and run the docker-compose.yml file as described previously and check if the app is working.
-Nextcloud WebUI should be available at http://SERVER-IP:XXXX (which ever port you assinged to the 9981 port).
+TV Headend WebUI should be available at http://SERVER-IP:XXXX (which ever port you assinged to the 9981 port).

 # Non Media Server Apps